 Growing skill-gaps in emerging and high-demand fields, across industries

-Another critical disruption that enterprises worldwide are grappling with is the skill-gaps in emerging and high-demand fields.
+Another critical disruption that enterprises worldwide are grappling with is the skill-gap in emerging and high-demand fields.
 The education value chain’s disruption contributes directly to the massive deficit in qualified and talented workforce available for organizations in the immediate future with long term effects.

 For example, the pandemic forced shutdowns have accelerated digital transformation across all areas.
 Industry 4.0 and Artificial Intelligence (AI) applications across domains are considered essential transformational needs in industries and vital in the business continuity strategy.
 There is an acute skill shortage the world faces today in these domains at both ends of the demand-supply spectrum.